wessmith/WSAssetPickerController/README.md

 - (void)assetPickerController:(WSAssetPickerController *)sender didFinishPickingMediaWithAssets:(NSArray *)assets
 {
+    // Hang on to the picker to avoid ALAssetsLibrary from being released (see note below). self.picker = sender;

     // Dismiss the WSAssetPickerController.
+    __block id weakSelf = self;
     [self dismissViewControllerAnimated:YES completion:^{

         // Do something with the assets here.

+        // Release the picker.
+        weakSelf.picker = nil;
     }];
 }

 ````

+*Note: The `ALAsset` objects in the `assets` array are only valid while the `ALAssetsLibrary` instance they came from still exists.
+(The `ALAssetsLibrary` is created in the picker controller implementation)*